 While tankless water heaters offer numerous benefits, you’ll still want to consider a few factors before upgrading.
 This includes:

-• Upfront Costs: Tankless water heaters typically have a higher initial cost compared to traditional models.
+Upfront Costs: Tankless systems typically have a higher initial cost compared to traditional models.
 However, the long-term energy savings can offset this investment.

-• Water Flow Rate: Tankless water heaters have a maximum flow rate.
-If you have multiple high-flow fixtures, you might need a larger unit or multiple units to meet your hot water demands.
+Water Flow Rate and Sizing: Tankless water heaters have a maximum flow rate.
+If you have multiple high-flow fixtures or a larger household, you might need a larger unit or install multiple tankless systems to meet your hot water demands.
+Proper sizing is essential for optimal performance.

-• Professional Installation: Proper installation is crucial for optimal performance and safety.
-It’s recommended to hire a qualified plumber for the installation.
+Professional Installation: Proper installation is crucial for optimal performance and safety.
+It’s recommended to hire a qualified plumber for the installation, especially when modifying gas lines.

 Consulting with a plumbing professional is the best way to determine whether it’s time to upgrade to a tankless water heater.
 A plumber can help you make the most informed decision based on your home’s hot water needs.